ecclysium/advancedmovement/V1.0.0/readme.txt

 2. BASEWARE MOVEMENT:
    * Similarly to the above, if you want to use SSP baseware movement functions, you may, but if the ghost is in the middle of moving, you will want to pause or clear it first.
 3. SAKURA WON’T ANIMATE:
    * If you can’t get the Sakura to animate, put the parameters sent to the SAORI in quotations, then it should work.
-The utility functions should guard against this, however.
+The utility functions should implement measures to make sure arguments are interpreted correctly.
 4. ACTIVATING OBJECTS:
    * You only need to make/MK an object once when you are setting it up for use.
 After its been made, you can replace it in the system by making it again, deleting its content.
 This is useful if you need to change speed, magnitude, where the floor is (you might want to do this when an object changes monitors), or an object type entirely.
 5. RAISE CHAINING:
    * The order SSP executes things in may catch you off guard.
 The parser works by chaining a message through many raise functions.
 Mixing multiple methods of talking to the SAORI can cause problems, so choose either functions (TMMAKE(args)) or SakuraScript (|MK,args|) and keep it consistent to minimize hard-to-catch bugs.
 6. ON HWNDS:
    * You'll need to have the hwnd of anything you'd like to move.
 This means you have to show that character before you make the object.
 Here's a function to set things up (included in am_utility):
 //Do this before any talking occurs.
+Even before starting the SAORI.
 INITHWNDS : all {
         objecttypes = IARRAY
         //any bonus tracking arrays should be initialized here